OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 We decided to switch to dedicated databases.
 In our case, it made a lot of sense.
 We knew how the tooling worked and where changes would be made.

-It was time to outline the ideal process.
+It was time to outline the ideal process:

-1. A developer/database developer/lead developer creates a branch.
+1. A developer/database developer/lead developer created a branch.
 2. All database changes and code changes are made on that branch.
 3. Changes are completed and checked into the branch.
 4. A merge request is created, which kicks off a build.
 The build verifies the changes are valid SQL.